HaidirGameCraft/HaOS/README.md

         - CLEAR
         - PRINT \< string... \>
         - MKDIR
+        - LS
     - making vdriver clear fastest

+## In Coming Feature
+2. For x86_64 (64 Bits OS)
+    - I`m working for x86_64 to make this OS support.
+Its's hard to make.
+So, I try to find the code from online source.
+Hopefully, This may be work.

 ## Old Update
 1. File System (FAT32)